What’s the Difference Between Cat5 and Cat6 Cables?

 However, in today’s world, Cat5 is quite outdated as it handles a speed of 100Mbps and supports up to 100MHz frequencies.

 Due to its limitations, Cat5 was upgraded, and Cat5e was introduced.
 Cat5e means Category5 Enhanced.
-Just like the name suggests, this cable is an upgraded version of Cat5.
+As the name suggests, this cable is an upgraded version of Cat5.

 This upgraded version reduces signal and noise interference with more stringent specifications for crosstalk.
-Although the bandwidth of Cat5e remains at 100 MHz, it has an increased transfer speed of 350mbps.
+Although Cat5e’s bandwidth remains at 100 MHz, it has an increased transfer speed of 350mbps.

-This is a significant upgrade when compared to the 100Mbps transfer speed of Cat5.
+This is a significant upgrade compared to the 100Mbps transfer speed of Cat5.

 Cat6

 Cat6 is more efficient than Cat5 and Cat5e.
-Though all three types of cable have specification plugs that enter the same ports, Cat6 specifications are built according to the new industry standard for networking.
+Though all three cable types have specification plugs that enter the same ports, Cat6 specifications are built according to the new industry standard for networking.

-It comes in a thick-gauge plastic, reducing signal interference and significantly faster than Cat5 and Cat5e.
+It comes in thick plastic, reducing signal interference significantly faster than Cat5 and Cat5e.

 It has a transfer speed of 1Gbps (1000Mbps) and supports up to 250MHz frequencies.
-This creates a more reliable network by reducing crosstalk.
+This reduces crosstalk, creating a more reliable network.

-Unlike older cables that are limited by crosstalk, Cat6 virtually eliminates crosstalk.
-Due to this, speed is maintained at larger distances, even up to 100 meters.
+Unlike older cables, which are limited by crosstalk, Cat6 virtually eliminates crosstalk.
+As a result, speed is maintained at larger distances, even up to 100 meters.

-Although, for 1Gbps, the maximum length is 55 meters.
-Over the years, an augmented version of Cat6 was created.
+Although the maximum length for 1Gbps is 55 meters, an augmented version of Cat6 has been created over the years.

-It has specifications that help stream HD videos and media-heavy websites (e.g., social networking sites) and manages massive data.
+Its specifications help stream HD videos and media-heavy websites (e.g., social networking sites) and manage massive data.
 It has a transfer speed of 1Gbps and a bandwidth of 500MHz.

-Unlike Cat6, it can handle the transfer of 1Gbps data for a longer length.
+Unlike Cat6, it can transfer 1Gbps data for a longer length.
 However, it is less flexible and is recommended for industrial networking solutions instead of residential ones.

 Differences Between Cat5 and Cat6